sdpython/sdpython.github.io/doc/onnx-extended/dev/_sources/auto_examples/plot_onnx2_time.rst

 Measures loading, saving time for an onnx model in python
 =========================================================

+The script creates an ONNX model and measures the time to load and save it with onnx and onnx2.
+This only compares the python bindings.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-39
+GENERATED FROM PYTHON SOURCE LINES 10-64

 .. code-block:: Python